whotookzakum/bapharia.com/src/routes/(static)/guides/liquid-memories/+page.md

 | ![Green Liquid Memory](/images/liquidMemory/green.svg)   | Grants discounted prices in shops. |

 ## How to unlock
 Liquid memories can be unlocked through side quests and exploration.
-There are currently two vials for every color.
-Check the world map for the side quest locations.
+There are currently two vials for each color.
+Check the [map](/map) for the quest locations.

 ## How to use
 Once you finish a side quest, you will unlock one empty vial to store a single color of liquid memories.